 From an energy perspective, they require just a moderate level of exercise which then translates into around 60 minutes per day.

 This can involve a brisk walk or even playing a game of fetch with them, and they will be quite content.

-They will also enjoy doing tracking exercises as part of that 60 minutes, and when you take them for a walk make sure that they are given the opportunity to explore the scents that they come across.
+They will also enjoy doing tracking exercises as part of that 60 minutes, and when you take them for a walk make sure that they are allowed to explore the scents that they come across.

 This alone will provide them with a lot of enjoyment.

-The Sharp Eagle can potentially suffer from a number of different health conditions throughout its life.
+The Sharp Eagle can potentially suffer from several different health conditions throughout its life.

 Some of them can even be passed down genetically, and that is why talking to the breeder before buying a puppy is so important.